Lswbanban/BlueBrick/README.md

 # BlueBrick version 1.8.2.0

 ## Overview
-Bluebrick is software to plan Lego© Diorama or Layout.
+Bluebrick is software to plan LEGO© Diorama or Layout.
 It is particularly efficient to lay down train tracks.

 Bluebrick is partially compatible with LDRAW.

-Bluebrick use a part library, not included in this repo, but available in [this repo](https://bitbucket.org/bluebrick/bluebrick.bitbucket.org).
-This library is fully customizable, and the software can be used to plan non-lego© layout, if you are willing to create the parts.
+Bluebrick use a part library, not included in this repo, but available in [this repo](https://github.com/Lswbanban/BlueBrickParts).
+This library is fully customizable, and the software can be used to plan non-LEGO© layout, if you are willing to create the parts.

 ## Install